 The wild carrot is indigenous to the European continent, the common orange colored carrot root is a product of European cultivators, and in fact the root of wild carrots is not orange in color.
 The current orange colored carrot root was first cultivated as a distinct variety of the wild carrot in Holland to honor royalty.
 It is however, this orange sub-species that is now cultivated everywhere in the world - being one of the most easily recognized vegetables.
 Carrot roots are harvested from fields in the late summer as annuals, while gathering of the seeds can occur in the late summer or early in the fall.

-Carrots species growing wild prefer to grow in sites with good exposure to sunlight and the plant grows best in well drained neutral to alkaline soils.
+Carrots species growing wild prefer to grow in sites with good exposure to sunlight and the herb grows best in well drained neutral to alkaline soils.
 The wild carrot is a good plant for growing in summer meadows; the carrot is the principal food source for caterpillars of the Swallow tail species of Butterfly.
 The wild carrot is the parent of the cultivated species of carrot - the cultivated variety is a product of plant hybridizers.
 The wild carrot is useful because it often functions as an alternative host for the many pests and diseases that can affect the cultivated variety.
 Wild carrot plants are now considered a pest weed in many areas of N. America, in these areas, the plant spreads out rapidly and is crowding out and giving the native vegetation a stiff competition for space.

 The carrot is propagated by seeds.
 These seeds are sown in situ in August or September and sometimes in April during the spring.
 When given a period of cold stratification, the germination rate of seeds is better and the seedlings grow up into hardy plants.